MrDanielHarka/note-app/docs/project/documentation.md

 ## What is this? <a id="what-is-this"></a>

-Here is some basic, TLDR information about the project.
+Here is some basic information about the project.

 Random labels: Rest API, CRUD app, HTTP, JavaScript, TypeScript, Angular, requests, promises, observable, responsive, C#

 ### Introduction <a id="introduction"></a>

-This is simple note taking app, for developers, recruiters, teachers, couriers and basically anybody, who would like to take quick notes.
+This is simple note taking app, for developers, recruiters, teachers, couriers and basically anyone, who would like to take quick notes.

 ### Tech stack <a id="tech-stack"></a>